Konamiman/Z280TechnicalManual/5-Instruction_Set.md

 R ...
 BX = Addressing Modes Available

+<a id="table-5-2-8-bit-load-group-instructions"></a>
 _Table 5-2.
 8-Bit Load Group Instructions_

 ### 5.4.2 16-Bit Load and Exchange Group

-This group of load and exchange instructions (Table 5-3) allows words of data (two bytes equal one word) to be transferred between registers and memory.
+This group of load and exchange instructions ([Table 5-3](#table-5-3-16-bit-load-and-exchange-group-instructions)) allows words of data (two bytes equal one word) to be transferred between registers and memory.
 The exchange instructions allow for switching between the primary and alternate register files, exchanging the contents of two 16-bit registers, or exchanging the contents of an addressing register with the top word on the stack.
 The 16-bit loads include transfers between registers and memory and immediate loads of registers or memory.
 The Load Address instruction facilitates the loading of the address registers with a calculated address.
 The Push and Pop stack instructions are also included in this group.
 None of these instructions affect the CPU flags, except for EX AF, AF'.
 The Push instruction can cause a System Stack Overflow Warning trap; otherwise, no exceptions can arise from the execution of these instructions.

 <br/>